J. E. Freeman

-James E. Freeman (February 2, 1946 – August 9, 2014) was an American actor and poet.

-He was often cast in menacing roles, such as the evil mobster Marcelles Santos in David Lynch's Wild at Heart (1990), the terrifying henchman Eddie "the Dane" in the Coens' Miller's Crossing (1990), and the cruel scientist Dr. Mason Wren in Jean-Pierre Jeunet's Alien Resurrection (1997).
+James E. Freeman (February 2, 1946 – August 9, 2014) was an American actor.
+He was known to film audiences for his portrayals of intimidating villains, like Marcelles Santos in David Lynch's Wild at Heart (1990), Eddie Dane in the Coen brothers' Miller's Crossing (1990), and Dr. Wren in Alien Resurrection (1997).

-Other notable films in which he played include Ruthless People (1986) as the "Bedroom Killer", Patriot Games (1992) as the bearded CIA agent Marty Cantor, Copycat (1995) as the police lieutenant Thomas Quinn, and Go (1998) as strip-club owner Vic Sr.

-Acting career

-Freeman trained as an actor with Jean Shelton at Shelton Studios in the San Francisco area in the 1970s.
-He was nominated for best actor for playing Teach in the West Coast premiere of David Mamet's American Buffalo, which also featured George Eckel and Charles Bouvier.
-After directing Look Back in Anger in 1979, Freeman moved to Los Angeles to pursue a film career.
-His first movie appearance was in the action film An Eye for an Eye (1981) in which he played a tow-truck driver who exchanges words with Chuck Norris.

-He retired from acting in 2007.

-Personal life
+Early life

-James E. Freeman attended Bishop Loughlin Memorial High School in Brooklyn, New York.
-He was a three-year member of the track team.
+Freeman was born in Brooklyn, New York in 1946.
+He attended Bishop Loughlin Memorial High School, where he was a three-year member of the track team.
 He graduated from Bishop Loughlin in 1964.
 As a high school student, he was assertively conservative.

-He was gay.
-At age 22, he revealed his sexuality to the United States Marine Corps, leading to his discharge.
+Out of high school, Freeman enlisted in the United States Marine Corps.
+At age 22, he revealed his sexuality to the Marine Corps, leading to his discharge.
+He moved to San Francisco, where trained as an actor at Shelton Studios in the 1970s.

+Career

+Freeman was nominated for best actor for playing Teach in the West Coast premiere of David Mamet's American Buffalo.
+His other stage credits included Marsha Norman's Getting Out for the Portland Stage Company in 1982, and a stint at the Actors Theatre of Louisville in 1983.

+His first feature film appearance was in the Chuck Norris action movie An Eye for an Eye (1981), playing a tow-truck driver.
+During the decade, he played guest spots on various television series like Hill Street Blues and MacGyver.
+His breakout performance was as Marcelles Santos, a ruthless gangster, in David Lynch's Wild at Heart (1990).
+That same year, he was subsequently cast as intimidating mob henchman Eddie Dane in the Coens' Miller's Crossing (1990).

+Other notable films in which he played include Ruthless People (1986) as the "Bedroom Killer", Patriot Games (1992) as CIA agent Marty Cantor, Dr. Mason Wren in Alien Resurrection (1997), Copycat (1995) as police lieutenant Thomas Quinn, and Go (1998) as strip-club owner Vic Sr.

+Personal life

+Freeman was gay.
 He had been HIV-positive since around 1984.
 In 2009, he published a letter to the editor on SFGate, describing his reminiscences of the 1969 Stonewall riots.

-He wrote poetry and had a tumblr blog ("Freedapoet") dedicated to his work.
+He retired from acting in 2007.
+Freeman wrote poetry and had a Tumblr blog ("Freedapoet") dedicated to his work.